+The National Automotive Parts Association, better known as NAPA, is an automotive parts supplier and retail outlet.
 As with many companies involved in the auto industry, NAPA made and distributed parts that contained asbestos.
-Asbestos was used in brakes, clutches, and many other automotive parts to help protect against friction and overheating.
-Mechanics were the workers most put at risk of being harmed by asbestos in these parts, and in recent years NAPA has faced a number of asbestos lawsuits from these former workers.
+These put mechanics and other workers at risk of asbestos exposure, and in recent years NAPA has faced several asbestos lawsuits from former workers.

 The company has fifty-eight distribution centers with nearly 475,000 parts kept as inventory at any given time.
-There are more than 6,000 NAPA stores just in the U.S., and 16,000 repair centers.
-The company currently serves individuals working on their own cars, parts stores, and corporations by providing parts and heavy equipment.
+There are more than 6,000 NAPA stores just in the U.S. and 16,000 repair centers.
+The company sells to people working on their cars, parts stores, and corporations by providing parts and heavy equipment.

-The history of the National Automotive Parts Association goes back to its founding members in 1925.
-A group of business people who were already selling auto parts as individual retailers decided to come together to form a cooperative in Detroit.
-They would work together to make the distribution of auto parts more efficient and in response to the growing customer base for personal and commercial automobiles.
+The history of the National Automotive Parts Association goes back to 1925.
+A group of business people who were already selling auto parts as individual retailers formed a cooperative in Detroit.
+They worked together to make the distribution of auto parts more efficient in response to the growing customer base for personal and commercial automobiles.

 Asbestos Use in Auto Parts

-The automotive industry used asbestos for many years because of the unique qualities that made it effective for parts that needed to withstand high temperatures and friction.
+The automotive industry used asbestos for many years because of its resistance to high temperatures and friction.
 Asbestos is a natural mineral that is mined from the earth.
-It is very efficient at resisting heat, insulating against heat, resisting fire, and adding strength and durability to materials to which it is added.
+It is very efficient at resisting heat, insulating against heat, resisting fire, and adding strength and durability to materials.

-Two of the most common uses for asbestos in the automotive industry have been in brake and clutch linings.
-These are parts that have to withstand a lot of friction, which can in turn lead to overheating.
+Two of the most common uses for asbestos in the automotive industry were brake and clutch linings.
+These parts have to withstand a lot of friction, which can lead to overheating.
 Overheating leads to failure, which can be very dangerous, especially with brakes.

-Transmission parts, valves, gaskets, and seals were all also often used with asbestos to create better seals and to protect against heat and to make parts more durable and long-lasting.
+Transmission parts, valves, gaskets, and seals were also often used with asbestos to create better seals, protect against heat, and make parts more durable and long-lasting.
 Certain parts sold by NAPA over the years are known to have contained asbestos.

 Exposure to Asbestos from NAPA Parts

 Anyone who handled or used NAPA parts with asbestos could have been exposed to asbestos and put at risk of later developing related illnesses, like mesothelioma.
-Those workers who were put at the greatest risk were mechanics who worked with clutches and brakes.
+Those workers with the greatest risk were mechanics who worked with clutches and brakes.

-Inhaling those little fibers of asbestos causes serious illness in some people.
-The tiny fibers do not pass easily through the body, so like little needles they stick in tissues, especially in and around the lungs.
+Inhaling those tiny fibers of asbestos causes serious illness in some people.
+The tiny fibers do not pass easily through the body, so they stick in tissues like little needles, especially in and around the lungs.
 People who were exposed this way were put at serious risk for developing mesothelioma or lung cancer.

-Because of the asbestos that was in some of their auto parts, NAPA faced lawsuits from people who were exposed and got sick.
+Because of the asbestos in some of their auto parts, NAPA faced lawsuits from people who were exposed and got sick.
 The company never faced so many lawsuits that it had to file for bankruptcy, but it has paid a lot of money in settlements.

 Unlike some other companies that used asbestos, NAPA has not created an asbestos trust to compensate victims.
-If you think that there parts contributed to your illness and you want to seek compensation, you will need the assistance of an asbestos lawyer who can help you file a lawsuit against the company.Get Your FREE Mesothelioma Packet
+If you think that their parts contributed to your illness and you want to seek compensation, you will need the assistance of an asbestos lawyer who can help you file a lawsuit against the company.Get Your FREE Mesothelioma Packet